justicesuker/DMMD_Code/README.md

 ```

 ## 3. To reproduce results
-DMMD algorithm does not rely on external libraries, however some other methods do.
+DMMD algorithm does not rely on external libraries, however, for comparing different methods, corresponding libraries need to be installed.
 Please refer to the head of each script to make sure the packages are installed locally on your computer.

-**Model_Demo_Picture** folder  - codes to generate example of DMMD decomposition on toy datafrom Figure 1
+**Model_Demo_Picture** folder  - codes to generate example of DMMD decomposition on toy data from Figure 1

 **SimulationData_Setting1**, **SimulationData_Setting2**, **SimulationData_Setting3**, **Data_Setting4_FixRank**, **Data_Setting5_FixRank_SNR0.5**, **SimulationData_Setting6** folders within *Simulations*:

   - *Main.R* within each respective folder generates simulation data for corresponding setting.
 See Section 3 of the paper for additional details on the settings.

-**RankEstimation_Setting1**, **RankEstimation_Setting2**, **RankEstimation_Setting3_Special_Final**, **Signal_Identification_Setting4**, **Signal_Identification_Setting4**, **Signal_Identification_Setting5**, **Signal_Identification_Setting6_Special** folders within *Simulations*:
+**RankEstimation_Setting1**, **RankEstimation_Setting2**, **RankEstimation_Setting3_Special_Final**, **Signal_Identification_Setting4**, **Signal_Identification_Setting4**, **Signal_Identification_Setting5**, **Signal_Identification_Setting6** folders within *Simulations*:

 - *AJIVE.R* has implementation of [AJIVE](https://arxiv.org/pdf/1704.02060.pdf),  *SLIDE.R* has implementation of [SLIDE](https://doi.org/10.1111/biom.13108); *Main.R* runs DMMD and [JIVE](https://doi.org/10.1214/12-AOAS597), *PlotSimulations_Draft.R* combines all the results from AJIVE, SLIDE, DMMD and JIVE and plot the figures.
 They are saved in *Figures/Draft*.

-Rank estimation comparisons also include ED method in

-**OtherFunctions/Select_ED_Rank.R** - *Select_ED_Rank* function uses edge distribution (ED) method to calculate the total rank.
-The function is translated from the python code *Select_ED_Rank_K* in D-CCA.py from the supplementary material of [Shu, Hai, Xiao Wang, and Hongtu Zhu.
+Rank estimation comparisons also include edge distribution (ED) method in [Shu, Hai, Xiao Wang, and Hongtu Zhu.
 "D-CCA: A decomposition-based canonical correlation analysis for high-dimensional datasets."
 Journal of the American Statistical Association 115.529 (2020): 292-306](https://amstat.tandfonline.com/doi/full/10.1080/01621459.2018.1543599?casa_token=HA13MS9KztkAAAAA%3A1Q_j0Z1DWQ-32p83DDooAf1SxI318fE5HglIgRj1YyNpZY_Kv6BJ-0RTkIajA3t6vIA_QHmhuw).
 Also refer to [Onatski, Alexei.
 “Determining the number of factors from empirical distribution of eigenvalues.”
 The Review of Economics and Statistics, vol. 92, no. 4, 2010, pp. 1004–1016.
 JSTOR](https://www.jstor.org/stable/40985808?seq=1#metadata_info_tab_contents) for more information on the edge distribution method.

 **New_Data_TCGA_Dim** folder  - High-dimensional simulation setting - supplement S3.4